up9inc/mockintosh/docs/Management.md

 or global-level management endpoint.

 To access the logs one can send a `GET` request to `/traffic-log` management endpoint.
-This endpoint returns the logs in **HTTP Archive 1.2 (HAR)** format.
+This endpoint returns the logs in [HAR](http://www.softwareishard.com/blog/har-12-spec/) format.
 The logs can be retrieved separately based on service-level or as a whole on global-level based on the management endpoint that you're requesting to.

 To clean up the logs; simply send a `DELETE` request to `/traffic-log` management endpoint.
 Similar to `GET` request,